Marie-Louise von Motesiczky Charitable Trust

 The Marie-Louise von Motesiczky Charitable Trust has been a major supporter of the British Museum’s International Training Programme since 2011, making a substantial commitment to fund the programme for five years from 2015 (its tenth anniversary) in honour of Neil MacGregor’s directorship of the British Museum (2002-2015).
 A further funding period has been guaranteed for 2020-26.

-The Programme was started in 2006 to create, develop and enhance relationships with museum professionals in a wide range of countries, providing lasting benefits to both individuals and their organisations to form the basis for future international collaboration.
-The British Museum and its network of UK partners involved in the Programme, have engaged overall with more than 300 candidates from over fifty countries, the impact of the training and collaboration cascading to many others.
-Marie-Louise von Motesiczky Charitable Trust Fellows have come from Armenia, Bhutan, Brazil, Cambodia, China, Croatia, Egypt, Greece, Guatemala, Iran, Kurdistan, Lebanon, Mexico, Nepal, North Macedonia, Palestine, the Philippines, Sudan, Tajikistan, Turkey, the USA and Zimbabwe.
+The Programme was started in 2006 to create, develop and enhance relationships with museum professionals in a wide range of countries, providing lasting benefits to both individuals and their organisations to form the basis for ongoing international collaboration.
+The British Museum and its network of UK partners involved in the Programme, have engaged overall with 353 Fellows from 60 countries ranging from Armenia to Zimbabwe, covering Africa, the Americas, Asia and Europe.
+Additionally the impact of the training and collaboration has cascaded to many others.
+Through sharing knowledge, skills and experiences, the ITP is working to create and promote a sustainable global network of museum and heritage professionals.

 Burgh House, Hampstead (CC 1159634)